9 Day Activity-Packed St. Martin + Saba Itinerary

 11:30 am: 12-minute flight with Winair back to Sint Maarten (SXM).
 There’s a French and a Dutch side to this island.
 Don’t miss my comparison article if you are still deciding between the two.

-2 pm: Checked in at the hotel and enjoyed time in our own private plunge pool.
+2 pm: Checked in at the hotel and enjoyed time in our private pool.

 5 pm Dinner: Grabbed a baguette, truffle cheese, charcuterie, and some Champagne at the grocery store, Le Petit Casino, and enjoyed a relaxed dinner al fresco on our room’s deck.